SkidMarc25/yumepokeredX/README.md

 - Several Gym leader teams were slightly modified (but trying to keep their theme intact!).
 - The rival's teams now include a more diverse roster to better reflect his storyline.
 - New trainers to fight in new and existing areas.
 (You may recognize some from the anime!)
-- Rematches for Gym leaders and the Elite 4 with stronger teams and movesets!
+- Rematches for Gym leaders and the Elite 4 with stronger teams and movesets.
 - A new **Battle Hall** with random 3vs3 battles.

 **Wild encounters**